tahiri-lab/aPhyloGeo/README.md

 12 : ORF10
 7
 ```
-Once the program is running, depending on the bootstrap value and the `Robinson-Fould metric` found for each MSA ( Multiple Sequence Alignment ), the climatic tree of interest with their corresponding MSA (Multiple Sequence Alignment) will be kept in the folders of each selected [gene](./output) or in the [reference](./output/reference_gene) folder if the complete sequence has been studied.
+Depending on the bootstrap value and the `Robinson-Fould metric` found for each MSA ( Multiple Sequence Alignment ), the climatic tree of interest with their corresponding MSA will be kept in the folders of each selected [gene](./output) or in the [reference](./output/reference_gene) folder if the complete sequence has been studied.
 Finally, the [output.csv](output.csv) file will contain all the significant MSAs and their related informations such as their position on the sequence, the gene related to this position, their bootstrap value and their `RF metric`.

 ## Potential problems encountered